 In view of the latest African performances, it is clear that no continental selection seems really ready to win the next World Cup.
 Especially since 2018 traumatized the continent: no African team had managed to extricate themselves from the group stages.

 If it exists a real training problem in the different countries of the continent, the Africans seem to have made up their mind: victory in the World Cup is not for tomorrow.
 And the prospect ofa World Cup every two years which would be beneficial for African football does not give hope of a final African victory in the short term.

 African teams are improving, but the gap is widening

 But would there be other reasons for African failures in the World Cup?
 The finding interested researchers at the American University of Harvard.
-The latter have just published a study on the subject.
+The latter published a study on the subject a few months ago.
 An analysis of the performance of the best African teams between 1970 and 1979, then between 2010 and 2019, shows that the level has increased on the continent, but that African teams are still far from the performance of historical teams such as Brazil, Germany or France.

 Above all, the study shows above all the most regular teams, far from only being interestedin the FIFA ranking : thus, Algeria is the most regular team, with Cameroon, Egypt or even Ghana and Ivory Coast.

 Problem for Africa: when its selections progress, the other international teams do so as well.
 To explain this, Harvard researchers rely on the “performance index” of selections.
 For Africa, this index which did not exceed 45 in 1979 is between 43 and 57 between 2010 and 2019.
 However, the performance index has also increased for the other continents, going up to 90 for some teams.
 The gap has actually widened between Western and African teams.